VerdantC/Puroll/README.md

-Welcome to Puroll, an enhanced program that improves your experience with Windows platform operations.

 Puroll focuses on enhancing three key functions: Alt, mouse scroll, and Esc.

 By combining these functions , Puroll streamlines your interactions with the Windows platform, making them smoother and more efficient.